chriskeating/readr/README.md

 Once you have all your packages installed, run
-`npm run server-dev` to get the program going in a dev environment.
+`npm run server-dev` to get the server going in a dev environment and `npm run react-dev` to display the front-end

 DONE